sum1lim/sea-ice-SAR/data/SAR/README.md

-# Radarsat Constellation Mission (RCM) data
+# RADARSAT-2 data
-- Each dataset should be in a directory with *tif* files
+- 2015, 2016 and 2018 datasets in a directory with *tif* files
-- georectified